25-Year-Old First Baseman – Baltimore Orioles

 2014 Fantasy Baseball Outlook

 There was no outlook written for Chris Marrero in 2014.
 Check out the latest news below for more on his current fantasy value.

 Chris Marrero Contract Information:

-Agreed to a one-year contract with the Nationals in March 2011.
+Agree to a minor league contract with the Orioles in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Chris Marrero – simply subscribe now.

 |Sep.
 17||@Bos||Did not play.|

 |Sep.
 14||@Tor||Did not play.|